Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery with Unobserved Variables

 Next, we scale this result to the desired interval $[0, 4\alpha]$.
 To achieve this, we feed the scaled temperature $\hat{c} = 4 \alpha \hat{c}_1$ into the decoder, and use the scaled distribution $u = U(4 \alpha m_1 - 4 \alpha w_1, 4 \alpha m_1 + 4 \alpha w_1)$ to find our KL term.
 We allow gradients to flow through the temperature sample in both the decoder and the distribution in the KL term, which informs our parameter updates.

-\paragraph{Results} Similarly to \cref{fig:influenced_AUROC}, we show the future prediction performance in MSE across different values of $\alpha$ in \cref{fig:temperature_MSE}.
-Again we find a slight improvement in performance when using ACD-NRI with \textit{Latent} compared to the baselines, although this is a noisier indicator.
+\paragraph{Additional Results} Similarly to \cref{fig:influenced_AUROC}, we show the future prediction performance in MSE across different values of $\alpha$ in \cref{fig:temperature_MSE}.
+Again we find a slight improvement in performance when using ACD with \textit{Latent} compared to the baselines, although this is a noisier indicator.

 Additionally, we evaluate how well the introduced latent variable learns to predict the unobserved temperature.
 To do so, we use the mean of the predicted posterior uniform distribution.
 When a discrete categorical prediction is needed for evaluation, we quantize our results into three bins based on their distance in log-space.
 To calculate AUROC in this three category ordinal problem, we average the AUROC between the two binary problems: category 1 vs not category 1, and category 3 vs not category 3 (category 2 vs not 2 is not a valid regression task for the purposes of AUROC which is concerned with ordering, since it is the middle temperature and hence the labels would not be linearly separable).